BenRogersWPG/WebSearch/README.md

 ## Known Issues 🐛

-- Searching Stack Overflow sometimes requires a CAPTCHA.
+- Searching on Stack Overflow sometimes requires a CAPTCHA.
 Either log in or accept cookies to prevent this.

 ## Sponsor This Project ❤️